 Saturday 3rd September

 The city is a world away from the trail.
 I can’t believe I’m admitting this, but I miss it.
 I miss the daily exhilaration.
 Being physically challenged, but then rewarded by nature.
-Maybe we got complacent on the trail.
-I have also realised that having endless choices (like what to eat) is stressful.
-That, and there are far too many people around!
+I miss the simplicity of the daily routine.
+I miss the fresh air.
+We obviously got complacent on the trail.
+I also now appreciate how having endless choices (like what to eat) in a city is stressful.
+And there are far too many people around!